layanemran/The-Banking-Triangle-/README.md

 For visualization, Tableau was selected due to its advanced interactive features, dynamic filtering, and drill-down capabilities that allow non-technical stakeholders to explore layered insights intuitively.
 Excel was used extensively for data cleaning, preprocessing, validation, and structural preparation prior to deployment.

-From a design perspective, the dashboard adopts a dark-mode interface to reflect a professional FinTech aesthetic, enhance visual contrast of KPIs, and reduce viewer fatigue.
+🎨 UI/UX:From a design perspective, the dashboard adopts a dark-mode interface to reflect a professional FinTech aesthetic, enhance visual contrast of KPIs, and reduce viewer fatigue.
 The layout follows a hierarchical structure that guides users from macroeconomic indicators to mortgage dynamics and ultimately to banking performance outcomes.

 ---